junaidkaratt/Book-Management-System/README.md

 instructions:

-copy the comands and paste it on your terminal:
+copy the commands and paste it on your terminal:

 git clone https://github.com/junaidkaratt/Book-Management-System.git<br>
 cd Book-Management-System<br>